bwann/homelab/door.md

 ![Door fit](./img/7271892720_81d7d13ee5_z.jpg)

 Cut this down to 9.5" x 24" so it fits inside the open face of the cabinet.
+It needs to fit loosely at this point to allow for the thickness of the trim and hinges.

 Beware the new expanded metal may not be square, you may need to trim the edge to square it up.
 I used sheet metal shears to trim the excess.